mistval/unofficial-jisho-api/README.md

 This module encapsulates the official [Jisho.org](https://jisho.org/) API and also provides kanji and example search features that scrape [Jisho.org](https://jisho.org/).

+## Installation

+In a Node.js project:

+`npm install unofficial-jisho-api`

 ## Basic usage

 There's somewhat more detailed documentation [here](https://mistval.github.io/unofficial-jisho-api/), but the below examples should be sufficient.